ziudeso/naba-comfyui-nvidia-docker/README.md

                 - utility
 ```

 This will use port 8188 (`host:container`).
-Use a `run` directory local to the directory where this `compose.yml` is, and specify the `WANTED_UID` and `WANTED_GID` to 1000 (adapt as needed).
+Use a `run` directory local to the directory where this `compose.yml` is, and specify the `WANTED_UID` and `WANTED_GID` to 1000 (adapt to reflect the user and group you want to run as, which can be obtained using the `id` command in a terminal).
 Make sure to create the `run` and `basedir` directories as the user with the desired uid and gid before running the docker-compose for the first time.

 Start it with `docker compose up` (with `-detached` to run the container in the background)